Brooke van Velden: Second term, 2023–present

+In July 2025, van Velden introduced the Government's proposed online casino legislation, which would introduce 15 licenses for online casinos operating in New Zealand.
+The bill passed its first reading on 15 July with the support of the ruling coalition and the opposition Green parties.
+In September 2025, van Velden confirmed that the Government would introduce a new hours-based sick and holiday leave accrual system for part-time employees and contractors as part of its reform of the Holiday Act.

 Political views

 Van Velden has stated her reasons for entering politics are to reduce generational debt, improve housing affordability, and provide better mental health for all.
 She supported the End of Life Choice Bill based on her belief in freedom of choice.
 In a debate about legalising cannabis, van Velden said that she had smoked it before.
 She was formerly a Green Party voter but switched to supporting ACT while studying economics and international trade at the University of Auckland.

+Personal life

+Van Velden's parents, Adele and Robin, were a nurse and mechanic, and later owned car sale firms.
+She has three older brothers, Joel, Blake and Kent.